-The need to Uninstall a program using command prompt rarely arises but it is good to have the knowledge so in case.
+The need to Uninstall a program using command prompt rarely arises but it is good to have the knowledge so in case such rare cases arise.

 You might have the need to remove some features in some programs like MS-Office, Peachtree etc. Instead of removing the whole program you can use this technique to uninstall a program using command prompt.